 Author: Katharina Healing

 The Gen-Z, the generation born around 1997 - 2012, is currently in a state of change: be it a degree, internship, study or a new job.
 But now the corona crisis is coming and throwing the plans of an entire generation out of hand.
 In addition to the normal madness of adolescence and the latest challenges posed by the corona virus, the generation is also of great economic importance.

 The needs of Gen Z are reforming the luxury market

 The generation is already making up a large part of the global consumer market.
-According to a report by McKinsey Gen Z should represent XNUMX% of all global consumers in XNUMX.
+According to a report by McKinsey Gen Z should represent 2020% of all global consumers in 40.
 They also place new demands on high-end brands.
-During the COVID-19 pandemic, brands should also support people in a cooperative and transparent manner.
+During the pandemic, brands should also support people in a cooperative and transparent manner.
 How should that work?

 Social values, transparency and the creativity of Gen Z for success despite the crisis

-Generation Z consumer surveys suggest that businesses need to respond to the crisis by Community use and support their employees without acting opportunistically.
+Surveys among Generation Z consumers suggest that companies must respond to the crisis by using their community and supporting their employees without acting opportunistically.
 Interactive campaigns and collaborations can promote connections to Gen Z customers who fear missing out on important life events.
-Because young people are natural digital creators, brands can work with Gen Z consumers to create inspiring new content.
+Since young people are natural digital creators, brands can work with Gen Z consumers to create inspiring new content.

-How companies react can thus have a lasting impact on their relationship with this important group of consumers.
-To get in contact with Gen Z customers now, brands should use social media activations and marketing campaigns.
+How companies react can thus determine their relationship with this important consumer group in the long term.
+To get in touch with Gen Z customers now, brands should use social media activations and marketing campaigns.
 Authenticity and financial and moral support are important.
 For example, public commitments to support disadvantaged communities are perceived as positive and can be seen as a guarantee of success for Gen Z's sympathy.